jmarth/rates/README.md

 Switches:
 ---------

--makexls: makes a easy to read and formated xls file from rates xml table
+-makexls: makes a easy to read and formated xls file from xml table

 -makexml: makes xml table from xls file